Top 15 Amazing Things to Do in Florence (2023)

 Uffizi Gallery

-Another must-see is the Uffizi in Florence.
+A must-see and definitely one of the top 10 things to do in Florence is the Uffizi Gallery.
 Formerly the offices of the ministries, you can find a huge art collection here today, with paintings and statues from antiquity to the late baroque.
 The imposing complex of buildings was built in the middle of the 16th century and the museum is now considered to be the main attraction of Florence, attracting almost 2 million visitors per year.
 No wonder, since some of the most famous works of art by artists such as Da Vinci, Rembrandt, Michelangelo and Botticelli are exhibited here in the Uffizi Gallery.
 If you like, you can take a travel guide or audio-guide to get additional information on the gigantic collection.

 Unique, apart from the art, is also the beautiful view from the Uffizi Gallery to the Ponte Vecchio bridge.
 For a short break, there is a lovely café with a roof terrace on the second floor.